fluent/fluentd-docs-gitbook/guides/splunk-like-grep-and-alert-email.md

 $ fluentd -c alert-email.conf
 ```

-Then generate some 5xx errors in the web server.
+Then, generate some 5xx errors in the web server.
 If you do not have a
 convenient way to accomplish this, appending 5xx lines to the log file
 manually will produce the same result.